1001 Reasons to Love Maryland’s Eastern Shore

 Follow your nose southward through Cecil County and you’ll find yourself in Kent County, followed by Queen Anne’s County.
 All of the eastern shore is lovely but each county has its unique specialties that endear the micro-regions to those who are lucky enough to live there.

 Among the many reasons residents love it here is the rich history that permeates the region.

 Beyond Beaches: There’s a Rich History Here, Too

-Historic downtown Chestertown is home to The Bordley History Center, an impressive spot for history buffs, complete with museum, a research library, and a fabulous genealogical space.
+Historic downtown Chestertown is home to The Bordley History Center, an impressive spot for history buffs, complete with museum, a research library, and a fabulous genealogical space for locals to learn about their heritage.
+For those who don’t get the chance to visit the excellent genealogical facilities, online resources such as Genealogy Bank are also very useful when it comes to looking at family lineage.
 Locals who every so often feel a yearning to learn something new can attend History Happy Hours on the first Friday of every month.
 The center hosts history lectures, seminars, and discussions… all with wine served!

 There’s a good reason that Kent County Historical Society chose Chestertown for its annual Historic House Tour.
 The National Landmark Historic District has more 1700s-era homes than any other town in the state, outside Annapolis.

 There’s even St. Paul’s Episcopal Church, whose cemetery hosts graves from the 1600s.

 And if Chesapeake Bay history is your passion, Chestertown is home to the Sultana Education Foundation and the Schooner Sultana.
 The schooner is known to be one of the most historically accurate replicas of an 18th-century schooner in the world.